zemogle/public-site/content/videos.md

 I regularly give public and scientific talks.
 Here are a few of my favourites and others which I've made (about science) for fun.

+## Astronomy on Tap, Santa Barbara
+*Jack Photon: a story of light*
+I wrote this story for a Science Storytelling event in Cardiff in April 2016.
+[This recording was made when I performed the story of Jack Photon](https://youtu.be/UF7ioBvU3_0?t=1h2m18s) again in July 2016 in California.

 ## TEDxCardiff
 *Intelligent Robots and the Story of Light*
 <iframe width="560" height="315" src="https://www.youtube.com/embed/sXYzQ2aLesE" frameborder="0" allowfullscreen></iframe>